smussenden/data-journalism-19-spring/instructor-notes/16-session-notes.md

 ## To read and do
 * Move exam 2 into major assignments folder.
 * Move Session 16 folder into package.
+* Read through SQL assignment 5 results, to prompt discussion.

 ## To publish on ELMS
 * Module 16